The FTX Collapse Litigation

 The Pierce case has not reached the "class certification" stage, so it remains to be seen whether the Judge will allow the case to proceed as a class action.

 How long has the Pierce case been pending?
+What about the multidistrict litigation?

 What should I do if I also lost money in the FTX collapse?